COSC481W-2019Winter/classproject-activitease/Project Requirements.md

 - Users can see their "streaks", showing how many days/weeks/years they've kept their practice.
 - Line graphs ranging in weeks, months, or years shows practice length per day.

-*5. A support page is available that allows the user to send feedback and provides the user with our contact information.*
+*5. A support page that allows the user to send feedback and provides the user with our contact information.*

 #### Desirable Requirements: